-Symptom: The CubeSatSim Lite is connected to a computer via a micro USB cable and is powered on but ssh on the computer fails after timing out.
+Symptom: The CubeSatSim Lite is plugged into a Pi Zero, Pi Zero W, or Pi Zero W 2 and connected to a computer via a USB power cable and is powered on but ssh on the computer fails after timing out.

 Solution: If Windows, Bonjour Printer Services not installed.
-Download it here https://support.apple.com/kb/dl999?locale=en\US and install it.
+Download it here https://support.apple.com/kb/dl999?locale=en_US and install it.

-Solution: The micro USB cable is plugged into the wrong USB port on the Raspberry Pi Zero W. Move the micro USB cable to the inner USB port labeled "USB" not the outer one labeled "PWR IN" and try again.
+Solution: The able is plugged into the wrong USB port on the Raspberry Pi Zero.
+Move the micro-USB cable to the inner USB port labeled "USB" not the outer one labeled "PWR IN" and try again.

 Solution: mDNS is not working on your computer.
 Try rebooting your computer with the CubeSatSim Lite plugged in.
+Sometimes computer security settings can block Ethernet over USB.